Why I’m not that worried about microplastics (yet)

 Distribution of the tyre wear and tear over the compartments.
 WWTP:... | Download Scientific Diagram

-* It’s important to mention that a lot of microplastic detection technology is still in development.
+* A lot of microplastic detection technology is still in development.
 For example, the exact amount of microplastics in the air is difficult to measure.
 Ian Mudway, an expert in respiratory toxicology says, “The only stuff we can measure in the air is the big particles, and then we assume we are inhaling smaller particles” 3.

 And of course, microplastics are found in food, water, and all the other stuff that comes packaged in plastic.

-One study found that people who drink water from plastic bottles consume 90,000 microplastics annually.
-People who drank tap water only consumed 4,000 4.
+One study found that people who drink water from plastic bottles consume 90,000 microplastics annually compared to those who drink tap water consuming only 4,000 4.

 Plastic food containers (Tupperware) also release microplastics, especially when they’re heated 5.